MosesGere/alx-system_engineering-devops/0x01-shell_permissions/README.md

- a script that sets the permission to the file hello as follows script that sets the mode of the file hello a script that sets the mode of the file hello the same as olleh’s mode.
+ a script that sets the permission to the file hello as follows script that sets the mode of the file hello a script that sets the mode of the file hello the same as olleh’s mode. a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be change